ivpn/ivpn.net/src/content/pages/privacy-guides/how-to-perform-a-vpn-leak-test.md

 ## VPN Leak Test

 While doing your VPN leak test, you can use tcpdump to check for traffic that's not using the VPN tunnel.
-In Windows, you'll need [wintee][4].
+In Windows, you'll need [Wireshark][22] and [wintee][4].
 Just put a copy in your user folder.
 Now list network interface numbers:

 Windows:

-    WinDump -D
+    tshark -D

-OSX:
+macOS:

     sudo tcpdump -D